lemoniisyummy/lemoniisyummy/README.md

 <p align="center">I love buying vitamin C candies I have ate 3 bottles of them

 <p align="center">I am not the type of the person that is serious

+<p align="center">I will randomly leave if you dont see me online after 15 mins that means i am not coming back
 <p align="center">🌊✮ ⋆ 🦈｡ * ⋆｡
 <p align="center">Thats all for now！（I WILL ADD MORE DW HAHAHAHA)